 This is more about how frequently the filters need to be changed versus how long the actual appliance will last.
 Typically, carbon-based filters need to be changed more frequently — anywhere from three to six months.
-However, carbon filters tend to be cheaper and are usually no more than $50 per filter.
+However, carbon filters are cheaper and usually no more than $50 per filter.

 With PECO-based air purifiers, you’ll need to replace the primary filter every six months and the pre-filter every three months.
 However, because it’s a proprietary technology that’s exclusive to the brand Molekule, their filters are more expensive and range between $80 to $150.
-These timelines are based on the idea that you’re running the air purifier all day, continuously.
+These timelines are based on the idea that you’re continuously running the air purifier all day.

 In many ways, shopping for an air purifier that can remove VOCs from the air isn’t too different from shopping for a regular air purifier.
 Many of the criteria between the two versions are similar, but you will need to pay more attention to the filter quality if VOC removal is a priority for you.